 Hluboká first entered history in 1285 when the estate was ruled by Vítek, brother of Záviš of Falkenštejn.
 After the death of Přemysl Otakar II, the Vítkovici used the difficult political situation and achieved the most powerful position in the country.
 Záviš of Falkenštejn, a member of the family, married the Queen Mother, Kunhuta, and governed for a time in place of the boy-King Wenceslas II.
-After Kunhuta’s death Wenceslas II believed the slanders about his stepfather and had him imprisoned in Prague on charges of high treason.
-In order to gain the castles of Záviš’ supporters, the king had him taken by soldiers from one castle to another, threatening to have Záviš executed if the castles were not handed over to him.
-But at Hluboká the army met with resistance from Vítek, brother of Záviš, who did not believe the threat would be carried out and refused to give up the castle.
-The Opava Duke Nicholas, stepbrother of the king, had Záviš executed in 1290 on the “Punishment field” in front of Hluboká with the consent of the king.
+After Kunhuta’s death, Wenceslas II believed the slanders about his stepfather and had him imprisoned in Prague on charges of high treason.
+To gain the castles of Záviš’ supporters, the king had him taken by soldiers from one castle to another, threatening to have Záviš executed if the castles were not handed over to him.
+But at Hluboká, the army met with resistance from Vítek, brother of Záviš, who did not believe the threat would be carried out and refused to give up the castle.
+The Opava Duke Nicholas, the stepbrother of the king, had Záviš executed in 1290 on the “Punishment field” in front of Hluboká with the consent of the king.

 The Hluboká estate was pawned to a succession of owners and was in a poor state until it came under Vilém of Pernštejn (from 1490).
 He was a good manager and had several ponds built in front of Hluboká, among them Bezdrev pond, and also had the castle restored.

 The Hluboká estate belonged to the Crown until 1561 and was only pawned to various owners, but in that year, Joachim of Hradec offered to purchase it for 115,000 kopa (1 kopa was 60 groschen) with hereditary rights.
 Thus he gained the estate together with Protivín castle, the small towns of Lišov, Kamýk and Purkarec and 43 villages.